MichaelCade/90DaysOfDevOps/Days/day3.md

 With every commit your application can go through the automated testing phases and this allows for early detection of issues or bugs before the next phase.

-Now you might at this stage be saying "but we don't create applications, we buy it off the shelf from a sofware vendor" Don't worry many companies do this and will continue to do this and it will be the software vendor that is concentrating on the above 3 phases but you might want to still adopt the final phase as this will enable for faster and more effcient deployments of your off the shelf deployments.
+Now you might at this stage be saying "but we don't create applications, we buy it off the shelf from a software vendor" Don't worry many companies do this and will continue to do this and it will be the software vendor that is concentrating on the above 3 phases but you might want to still adopt the final phase as this will enable for faster and more efficient deployments of your off the shelf deployments.

 I would also suggest just having this above knowledge is very important as you might buy off the shelf software today, but what about tomorrow or down the line... next job maybe?